Mahmoud-saleh88/Mahmoud-saleh88/README.md

 - 👋 Hi, I’m @Mahmoud-saleh88
-- 👀 I’m interested in Python
+- 👀 I’m interested in Data Science , Python , Data Analysis , Web App
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working as Django developer
-- 💞️ I’m looking to collaborate on python coding
 - 📫 How to reach me by e-mail

 <!---